hongminhcbg/gcp-ace/app_engine.md

 App engine

-    - simplest way go deploy and scale App
+    - simplest way to deploy and scale App
     - idea like deploy a docker image to cloud
     - only one app for each project
     - simple microservices